Mr-Sheep/Random-Rules/README.md

 Have fun with your ads free internet browsing.

 # ℹ️ File related instructions (Clash & Quantumult)
+This project now focus primarily on Surge, so you might wanna look for something else when using clash/quantumult.

 - Basic.list (Clash ONLY)